paribu/acervus-cli/examples/tether/README.md

 ## 5. Testing the Project

-Before deploying, we need to check that the system is working correctly with the
+Before deploying, we need to check that the system is working correctly with the command.

+**Test Command**:

 	    test -i <projectID>

-command.

 Here, `projectID` is the identifier of the project to be tested.